NorthumbriaResearchComputing/oswald-docs/README.md

-# Oswald Documentation Website
+# Northumbria University Research Computing Community Website

-Oswald is Northumbria University's HPC cluster.
-See [the documentation website](https://rsc-northumbria.github.io/oswald-docs) for more information.
+This is the website for the Northumbria University Research Computing Community.
+It is hosted at: https://rsc-northumbria.github.io/oswald-docs/.

-## Building the Docs Offline
+## Building the Website Offline

-To build and preview the docs offline (eg. for more significant changes than content changes), you can use [conda](https://docs.conda.io/en/latest/):
+To build and preview the website offline (eg. for more significant changes than content changes), you can use [conda](https://docs.conda.io/en/latest/):

 ```
 git clone https://github.com/NU_SEM/HPC_internship_2021/